Yannick Ngakoue: 2017 season

 Ngakoue started in the season-opener against the Houston Texans and recorded four combined tackles, two sacks, two forced fumbles, and a fumble recovery during a 29–7 road victory.
 His first forced fumble came in the second quarter and was on quarterback Tom Savage and was recovered by teammate Abry Jones, which set the Jaguars up for a touchdown scoring drive.
 Toward the end of the second quarter, he had another strip-sack on Savage that was recovered and returned by Dante Fowler Jr. for a 53-yard touchdown.
 Toward the end of the third quarter, he recovered a fumble by quarterback Deshaun Watson that was caused by Fowler.
-During Week 7, Ngakoue made four combined tackles and a season-high 2.5 sacks during the Jaguars' 27–0 road routing of the Indianapolis Colts.
-During a Week 11 matchup at the Cleveland Browns, he made three combined tackles and 2.5 sacks in a 23–7 victory.
+During Week 7, Ngakoue made four combined tackles and a season-high 2.5 sacks during the Jaguars' 27–0 road routing of the Colts.
+During a Week 11 matchup at the Cleveland Browns, he made three combined tackles and 2.5 sacks in a 19–7 victory.
 During Week 16 against San Francisco 49ers, Ngakoue collected two solo tackles and made his 12th sack of the season on quarterback Jimmy Garoppolo in the 44–33 road loss.
 In the next game against the Tennessee Titans, he scored his first NFL touchdown on a 67-yard fumble recovery as the Jaguars lost on the road by a score of 15–10.

 Ngakoue finished the season with 30 combined tackles (24 solo) and 12 sacks in 16 games and starts as the Jaguars finished atop the AFC South with a 10–6 record.
 The Jaguars' defensive line became dominant throughout the season with the key additions of Calais Campbell (during free agency) and Marcell Dareus (a midseason trade acquisition).
 They adopted the nickname "Sacksonville" throughout the season.
 His 12 sacks tied for eighth in the league and was second on the team behind Campbell's 14.5 sacks.
 He also had a league-leading six forced fumbles.

 In the playoffs, Ngakoue recorded four tackles, a pass deflection, and a sack before the Jaguars lost to the New England Patriots in the AFC Championship Game by a score of 24–20.
 On January 22, 2018, he was named to his first Pro Bowl as an injury replacement for teammate Campbell.
 Ngakoue was ranked 88th by his peers on the NFL Top 100 Players of 2018.